 In January of 2016, my friend and I decided to spearhead a campaign to raise money for the Rotary Club.
-Because we had both received a scholarship through the Rotary Foundation to pursue our Masters degree, we wanted to show our appreciation by initiating a campaign to raise funds for their primary philanthropy, Polio Plus.
-What better way to attract attention to our campaign than to take on a major challenge like climbing Mt.
+Because we had both received a scholarship through the Rotary Foundation to pursue our Master’s degree, we wanted to show our appreciation by initiating a campaign to raise funds for their primary philanthropy, Polio Plus.
+What better way to attract attention to our campaign than to take on a major challenge like hiking Mt.
 Kilimanjaro!

 We gathered together a team of 10 volunteers to participate in this campaign, fundraise, and ultimately climb Mt.
 Kilimanjaro.
 We named our initiative Students Unite to End Polio.
 (For more information about Rotary’s fight to eradicate Polio, see end of post.)

 We placed our reservation through Zara tours along the 9 day Lemosho route.
 Although the hike can be completed in 3 days, we wanted to give all members of our team ample time to acclimatize.
 Taking longer to hike reduces the chances of experiencing altitude sickness.

 The first few days of climbing Mt.
 Kilimanjaro were a breeze.
 This is likely due to the fact that we had amazing tour guides who managed our pace.
 They had us walk at what seemed like a snail’s pace.
 However, by the third day, we were so grateful that we had taken our time and managed our energy levels.